At least 39 killed in Iranian plane crash

 The plane's black box was found according to IRNA reports.
 Authorities are investigating the cause of the crash.

-For years, planes have been kept in service through parts imported on the black market, cannibalized from other planes or reproduced locally, aviation sources say.
+For years, planes have been kept in service through parts imported on the black market, cannibalised from other planes or reproduced locally, aviation sources say.

 Iran's four largest carriers – Iran Air, Iran Aseman Airlines, Mahan Air and Iran Air Tours – all have average fleet ages above 22 years, Iranian media have reported.
 They serve a market of 76 million people.